Key Statistical Sources for the UK Library and Information Sector

 In March 2016 DCMS published a strategy outlining the proposed development of this series over the next five years.
 After an interim year (2016-17) there will be two biannual adult releases in July and December with Short Stories (a focus on particular areas of interest) published twice a year in April and October.
 The Taking Part annual child release will continue to be published in July.

-32. Department of Communities and Local Government (DCLG), (?)
+34. Department of Communities and Local Government (DCLG), (?)
 Local authority revenue expenditure and financing England: 2015 to 2016 individual local authority data – outturn. [online] Department of Communities and local Government.
-Available at:

 You will need to scroll down page to find this specific dataset.
 It provides more detailed supplementary information and data to “Local authority revenue expenditure and financing in England: 2015 to 2016 final outturn”.
 In particular supplementary table RO5 covers cultural, environmental, regulatory and planning services and includes specific data for [public] libraries in England.
 In the main report data is only available for cultural services.